Play Ideas

 Doing nothing much sometimes – for example, looking out of the window or daydreaming – is an okay way for your child to spend time, too.

-For other ideas of things your child can play inside, take a look at our play ideas and dens pages.
+For other ideas of things your child can play inside, take a look at our play ideas page.